Solving Tips

 Comparison X-Wing Swordfish

-Number of Rows 2 rows (or 2 columns) 3 rows (or 3 columns)
+Number of rows 2 rows (or 2 columns) 3 rows (or 3 columns)

-Number of Columns 2 columns (or 2 rows) 3 columns (or 3 rows)
+Number of columns 2 columns (or 2 rows) 3 columns (or 3 rows)

 Frequency Occasional Rare

-Advanced Extensions
+More Advanced Extensions

 Swordfish can be further extended:

-• Jellyfish: Four-row, four-column extension
+• Jellyfish: Four-row-four-column extension

-• Squirmbag: Five-row, five-column extension (extremely rare, almost never encountered)
+• Squirmbag: Five-row-five-column extension (extremely rare, almost never encountered)

 Technique Summary